Federal funds rate: How the Fed attains its target rates

-Interest on Reserve Balances (IORB) is the primary tool for achieving the target federal funds rate.
-It is an interest rate the Fed pays to banks for holding their funds at the Federal Reserve Bank.
-Because this offers a risk-free way to earn interest on their funds, banks do not tend to lend to each other at rates below the IORB, effectively setting a floor for the federal funds rate.

-Overnight Reverse Repurchase Agreement Facility is how the Fed sets rates for financial institutions which do not qualify to earn the IORB.
-It does this by allowing them to earn an interest on their funds via reverse repurchase agreements with the Fed.
-This helps further ensure a floor to the federal funds rate.
+The Federal Reserve uses the interest rate paid on reserve balances (IORB) and overnight reverse repurchase agreements to help keep the federal funds rate within the FOMC's target range.
+Banks and other eligible institutions earn IORB on balances held at Federal Reserve Banks, which gives them little incentive to lend reserves to private counterparties below that rate.
+Overnight reverse repurchase agreement operations supplement this floor by offering an alternative overnight investment to eligible counterparties, including money market funds and government-sponsored enterprises, that generally cannot earn IORB.

 Discount rate is the interest rate at which the Fed loans out its funds to eligible institutions via the discount window.
 This makes it unlikely for banks or other institutions to make loans at higher rates, therefore effectively setting a ceiling to the federal funds rate.

-Open Market Operations is when the Federal Reserve buys or sells government securities, thereby either adding or removing liquidity from the banking system.
+Open Market Operations are actions through which the Federal Reserve buys or sells government securities, thereby either adding or removing liquidity from the banking system.
 Without sufficient liquidity in the system, the other tools Fed uses become ineffective.